-Windows Server 2008: Error message when you select Roles in Server Manager
+Error message when you select Roles in Server Manager on Windows Server

-This article provides the resolution to resolve the Windows Server 2008 problem in which selecting Roles in Server Manager generates an error message and event 1601.
+This article provides a resolution to the Windows Server problem in which selecting Roles in Server Manager generates an error message and event 1601.

 Original KB number: 971509

-When you click Roles in Server Manager on a computer that is running Windows Server 2008, your profile doesn't load correctly and you receive an error message.
+When you click Roles in Server Manager on a Windows Server computer, your profile doesn't load correctly and you receive an error message.
 If you select Error Details, you see the following message:

 Unexpected error refreshing Server Manager; cannot open an anonymous level security token.
 (Exception from HRESULT: 0x00070543) For more information, see the event log: Diagnostics, Event Viewer, Applications and Services Logs, Microsoft, Windows, Server Manager, Operational.